Masterful Steward helps England to Six Nations win over Wales

 Rees-Zammit briefly threatened to turn the tide as he streaked through, only to be hauled down within reach of the line.

-The ball was recycled, but Dombrandt was on hand to win a crucial penalty at the breakdown for England, Farrell clearing.
-Lewis Ludlam was then the key defender as Adam Beard again clung on in the ruck as Raynal blew for half-time.
+The ball was recycled, but Dombrandt was on hand to win a crucial penalty for England, Farrell clearing.
+Lewis Ludlam was then the key defender as Adam Beard clung on in the ruck as Raynal blew for half-time.

-The second period opened with a bang, Rees-Zammit picking off a Henry Slade pass not two minutes in for an easy run to the line.
+The second period opened with a bang, Rees-Zammit picking off a Henry Slade pass for an easy run to the line.
 Halfpenny converted and, against all the odds, Wales were 10-8 up.

-England, however, responded immediately, battling their way up to the line for Sinckler to burrow over from close range.
+England responded immediately, battling their way up to the line for Sinckler to burrow over.

 A raft of replacements took the sting out of the electric start to the second half.

-Farrell's off day with the boot continued when he shanked a third kick at the posts that would have taken England two scores clear.
+Farrell's off day with the boot continued when he shanked a third kick at the posts.

 After some sustained English pressure, the Welsh defence was broken for a third time.